“Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”

 Alignment and acceleration

-While many people have offered their own definitions of ABM (all of which are broadly in the same space), here are two of my personal favourites:
+While many people have offered their own definitions of ABM (all of which are broadly in the same space), here are two of my personal favorites:

 “A strategic approach to marketing and sales, working in combination, to identify and target your most important customers – both new and existing.” – B2B Marketing